 Note: We strongly recommend thanking your donor using your AdoptAClassroom.org account within 30 days of receipt of your donation.
 Check out our FAQ’s page for more details.

 Post an Update on your AdoptAClassroom.org Classroom Page

-In the “Updates” section of your classroom page you can post comments and photos to keep your donors informed on your fundraising progress, supply needs, and the impact their donations continue to make throughout the year.
+In the “Updates” section of your classroom page you can post comments, photos, and videos to keep your donors informed on your fundraising progress, supply needs, and the impact their donations continue to make throughout the year.

 Need some ideas?
 Share a photo of something you’ve purchased with donations to your classroom, or post a comment about how close you are to reaching your fundraising goal.
 By posting updates you are letting both recent and potential donors know that you’re still actively fundraising and are appreciative of the support you receive.